Night soil: Collection and disposal

 Feces were excreted into a container such as a chamber pot, and sometimes collected in the container with urine and other waste ("slops", hence slopping out).
 The excrement in the pail was often covered with ashes or earth (soil), which may have contributed to the term "night soil".
 Often the deposition or excretion occurred within the residence, such as in a shophouse.
 This system may still be used in isolated rural areas or in urban slums in developing countries.
 The material was collected for temporary storage and disposed of depending on local custom.

 Disposal has varied through time.
-In urban areas, before deep drainage, a night soil collector usually arrived during the night, hence its name.
+A night soil collector usually arrived during the night, hence its name.
 The vehicle used for collection has been called a night-cart, and its operator a night-man or night-cart man.

 In isolated rural areas such as in farms, the householders usually disposed of the night soil themselves.